seal-io/docs/docs/operation/resource-definition.md

 ## Deleting a Resource Definition

-1. Go to `Operation Hub` -> `Resource Definitions` in the left-hand sidebar to view the list of resource definitions.
+1. Go to `Operations` -> `Resource Definitions` in the left-hand sidebar to view the list of resource definitions.
 2. Identify the resource definition you intend to delete.
 3. Before selecting the resource definition for deletion, ensure no existing resources depend on it.
 Then, click the `Delete` button.
 4. Confirm the deletion by clicking the `Confirm` button.